andreahn/lost-in-translation/README.md

-# Trivia Game in Vue.js
+# Lost in Translation in React.js

 A sign language translation app created with React.
 This project is deployed [here](https://ih-an-so-react-translation.herokuapp.com/).